top of page

 In Galatians 6:9-10, the apostle Paul tells us, “And let us not grow weary of doing good, for in due season we will reap, if we do not give up.
 So then, as we have opportunity, let us do good to everyone, and especially to those who are of the household of faith.”

-As Barbara and I have worked through periods of discouragement—like the one I described earlier of the couple that gave up—some simple steps have helped us move from unbelief to hope:
+As Barbara and I have worked through periods of discouragement—like the one I described earlier when the couple gave up on their marriage—some simple steps have helped us move from unbelief to hope:

 1. Be truthful with God.